What is Talicia and how is it used?

 TALICIA may reduce the efficacy of hormonal contraceptives.
 Therefore, an additional non-hormonal highly effective method of contraception should be used while taking TALICIA [see DRUG INTERACTIONS].

-Acute interstitial nephritis (AIN) has been observed in patients taking PPIs including omeprazole as well as in patients taking penicillins such as amoxicillin, a component of TALICIA.
-Acute interstitial nephritis may occur at any point during PPI therapy and is generally attributed to an idiopathic hypersensitivity reaction.
-Discontinue TALICIA if AIN develops [see CONTRAINDICATIONS].
+Acute tubulointerstitial nephritis (TIN) has been observed in patients taking PPIs including omeprazole, a component of TALICIA.
+TIN may occur at any point during PPI therapy.

 Risk Of Adverse Reactions Or Loss Of Efficacy Due To Drug Interactions